PragmaticFlow/NBomber.Docs/docs/cluster/auto-cluster.md

 ### AutoCluster Config

-This is a basic example of AutoCluster configuration for a cluster with three nodes (1 Coordinator + 2 Agents):
+This is a basic example of AutoCluster configuration for a cluster with two nodes (Coordinator + 1 Agent):

 ```json title="autocluster-config.json"
 {